-The first day of the month preceding each Interest Payment Date.
-Record Dates payable on January 15, April 15, July 15 and October 15 of each year, commencing on October 15, 2009.
+Record Dates The first day of the month preceding each Interest Payment Date.

+Interest The Notes will bear interest at the rate of % per year.
+Interest on the Notes will be payable on January 15, April 15, July 15 and October 15 of each year, commencing on October 15, 2009.
 Interest on the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months.